No changes will be made to parking in Tewkesbury Borough following a review into the borough council’s parking strategy.

 Mobile technology has been intorduced so that visitors to council-owned car parks have the option to pay for parking on their phones - making it much quicker and easier.
 The new set up also means visitors can also pay by a 'start and stop' method, so people only pay for the time they use to park.

 Free parking on Sunday mornings until 12.30pm continues to be available in Back Lane car park, Winchcombe and Spring Gardens car park, Tewkesbury, encouraging the use of local services on Sundays.

-Free parking days are offered in Tewkesbury and Winchcombe on Remembrance Sunday; for Tewkesbury's Christmas lights switch on (and on an equivalent day in Winchcombe) and the last Saturday before Christmas.
+Free parking days are offered in Tewkesbury and Winchcombe on Remembrance Sunday; Tewkesbury's Christmas lights switch on and small business Saturday; Winchcombe small business Saturday and the last Saturday before Christmas.